 How to Make Garlic Green Beans

 Here is a quick overview how to make garlic green beans.
 There is a full recipe card below.

-- Combine it all together.
-Finally, mix string beans, garlic, salt and pepper together and cook for 30 more seconds.
+- Combine it all together: Finally, mix string beans, garlic, salt and pepper together and cook for 30 more seconds.
 Serve warm.

-- Bacon: Cook up ~ 3 slices of diced bacon in a skillet then stir into the sauteed green beans.
+- Bacon: Cook up 3 slices of diced bacon in a skillet then stir into the sauteed green beans.
 This gives the beans a salty, smoky taste just like in Ukrainian skillet potatoes.

 - Almonds: 1/4 cup of skillet toasted slivered or sliced almonds is the perfect addition to this side dish.
 Other nuts would be delicious, too!
-Try toasted walnuts, pecans or even mixed nuts like I use in grilled chicken salad!
+Try toasted walnuts, pecans or even mixed nuts like I use in grilled chicken salad.

 - Balsamic vinegar: Adds some depth and sweetness, add just a splash at the end and stir.

 Tips for Best Results

-- Sauté long enough: Use the full 30 seconds to saute the garlic to get the delicious garlic flavor without the garlic bite.
+- Sauté garlic long enough: Use the full 30 seconds to saute the garlic to get the delicious garlic flavor without the garlic bite.

 - Side dishes: Mashed potatoes or cauliflower mashed potatoes.